Carver, Massachusetts: Education

 Carver operates its own school department, led by a school committee and a superintendent of schools.
 There are two schools, each of which serves specific grade levels.
 The Carver Elementary serves pre-kindergarten through fifth grades; and the Carver Middle-High School serves sixth through twelfth grades.

 In addition to the town high school, students may also choose to attend Old Colony Regional Vocational Technical High School in Rochester.
 They may also choose to attend Norfolk County Agricultural High School in Walpole or Bristol County Agricultural High School in Dighton.
 There are no private schools in the town; the nearest are in Kingston, Lakeville and Taunton.

 Transportation Department

 Carver operates and owns their own buses for Carver and all out of district schools except Old Colony Regional.
-For the middle-high school they also run a late bus Monday to Thursday, and not on half days.
+For the middle-high school they used to run a late bus Monday to Thursday, and not on half days, but stopped in 2023.

 Transportation

 The town is crossed in the north of town by U.S. Route 44, a two-lane divided highway which meets Route 3 in Plymouth.
 The highway was recently expanded, so that rather than the highway portion ending at Route 58 (the other main route), whose right-of-way extends into Carver to a few miles after the Carver/Wareham town line.
 The nearest national and international airport is Logan International Airport in Boston.
 Another national and international airport nearby is T. F. Green Airport in Warwick, Rhode Island, which most residents prefer due to short security wait times.